The problem with being like everyone else is that everyone else sucks.

 6) Don’t piss away all your money on bogus, bullshit supplements.

 8) Cut out all other beverages.
-Except for high quality coffee, green tea and some vodka now and then.
+Except for high quality coffee.

 9) Stop eating six meals a day.
 That’s so 1998.
 Push your breakfast back an hour or two, go longer between meals, eating lightly during the day and feast at night.
 This is the essence of The Renegade Diet.